Kappaccinoh/zut/README.md

 - Player Screen Interface/Game Room Interface

 2. Minor Backend Setup
-- Dont allow for a blank space room to be created
-- Dont allow for a blank space message to be created
 - Create Cypress Tests for existing screens

 3. Game Mechanics Setup (Major Backend)